 Apart from these warnings enjoy the street food ..
 Probably the best in the world and also the shopping ..
 Generally Thai people are lovely if you stay calm and be polite at all times

-Enjoy Bangkok ...spent over 80 days there in my travels and still coming back for more! over 5 years ago
+Enjoy Bangkok ...spent over 80 days there in my travels and still coming back for more! almost 6 years ago

 Stay on river.
 Shangra la is fair price.
 Right on sky train.best transport.
 See palace and reclining Buddha .vthat is plenty in the heat .
 Take river taxi to them.
 Take river taxi at night to see site lite up including the new bridge..upscale shopping at Siam square area.
-Discount malls called the Platinum over 5 years ago
+Discount malls called the Platinum almost 6 years ago

 1/ Visit Khoa San road, and enjoy the chaos.

 2/ Take a tuk tuk ride - but negotiate your price before getting in, and insist on no detours!

 3/ Try the coffee from the street carts.
 It's sweet, thick and strong.
 So good!

 4/ Visit the floating markets and combine it with a day trip to Ayuttaya, the old capital city just north of Bangkok.
 (Should be able to hire a taxi driver for the day, for not too much.)

 6/ Take an authentic Thai cooking lesson, and learn to make the most amazing Thai food.

 7/ Get a suit or dress tailor made.
 (Allow 3 days.)
 I use 'Overseas Tailors' near Khoa San road.